mcl8on/MMM-PGA/README.md

 * Multiple Favorite Boards.
 This would support the following scenarios
   * You have a lot of favorite players and dont want the module taking up a lot or real estate on your Magic Mirror
   * You could have a list of favorite players and a list of your Fantasy Golf team for the week

-* When a tournament is not Active have the ability to show more than just the next tournament.
-It would display the next N tournaments
-* Have abilty to show more tournament details i.e. Defending Champ Purse etc.
-* When there is not an active tournament show World Golf raking and maybe Fedex Cup Standings (need to find a data provider)
+* When there is not an active tournament show World Golf raking and Fedex Cup Standings